aws/aws-sdk-php/docs/getting-started/basic-usage.rst

 :ref:`credential providers <credential_provider>`.

-All of the general client configuration options are described in detail in the :doc:`configuration guide <configuration>`.
+All of the general client configuration options are described in detail in the :doc:`configuration guide </guide/configuration>`.
 The array of options provided to a client may vary based on which client you are creating.
-These custom client configuration options are described in the
-`API documentation <http://docs.aws.amazon.com/aws-sdk-php/latest/>`_ of each client.
+These custom client configuration options are described in the `API documentation <http://docs.aws.amazon.com/aws-sdk-php/latest/>`_ of each client.